Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

 ## For Reviewers: Suggested Review Path

-We suggest starting with the Assignment Docs page as your primary guide during the review process.
+Start with the Assignment Docs page as your primary guide during the review process.

 ### Assignment Docs Page (Suggested Starting Point)
 - **Route:** `/admin/assignment-satisfaction`